ldsands/UsefulCodeSnippets/programming_languages/julia/julia_useful_commands.md

 Most of these quirks are very useful so it is good to know about them.

-- when creating a function if you put a `!` after the function name but before [the inputs the function will be able to change the inputs](https://docs.julialang.org/en/v1.3/manual/style-guide/#Append-!-to-names-of-functions-that-modify-their-arguments-1) otherwise they will be treated as immutable
+- When creating a function if you put a `!` after the function name but before [the inputs the function will be able to change the inputs](https://docs.julialang.org/en/v1.3/manual/style-guide/#Append-!-to-names-of-functions-that-modify-their-arguments-1) otherwise they will be treated as immutable

 ## Path management

 Path management can be a pain to figure out so I'm adding everything I've learned about path management in Julia here.

 - `@__DIR__` and `dirname(@__FILE__)` both return an `AbstractString`
-- the following for loop is kind of like globbing for files that end in a certain extension:
+- The following for loop is kind of like globbing for files that end in a certain extension:

     ```Julia
     for f in filter(x -> endswith(x, "jl"), readdir())